 - 4 Regional Upgrade Certificates: When upgrade space is available, Regional Upgrade Certificates can be used at the time of booking to upgrade a one-way economy ticket to first class (or from economy to Premium Economy on flights featuring that cabin class).
 Upgrades can be applied to flights booked with miles, or with companion certificates, or even those booked through Delta Vacations.
 Regional upgrade certificates can be applied to all Delta operated flights within the U.S. 50 states, Canada, Mexico, Caribbean, Bermuda, and Central America.
 They can also be applied on Delta flights from/to northern South America (Columbia, Ecuador, Peru, Venezuela), but for First Class only (i.e. not on jets featuring Delta One seating).
 They can also be applied to AeroMexico flights as follows: all intra-Mexico Aeromexico flights, as well as Aeromexico flights between Mexico and the U.S., Central America, Caribbean, Colombia and Ecuador.
 For more details, see: Best uses for Delta’s Regional Upgrade Certificates.
 Note that upgrade certificates cannot be used with Basic Economy fares.

-- 20,000 Bonus Miles: In my experience, Delta miles are usually worth around 1.2 cents each towards domestic award flights (and often worth up to 2 cents each for international flights and/or during award sales).
+- 20,000 Bonus Miles: In my experience, Delta miles are usually worth around 1.2 cents each when used for award flights.
 At 1.2 cents per mile, 20,000 bonus miles are worth about $240 in flights.
 One cool feature of the 20K miles choice benefit is that you can optionally gift the miles to someone else.

 - Gift Silver Medallion status: Delta’s Silver elite status can be worth a lot for the right person since it means getting a free checked bag, free domestic upgrades to Comfort+ and/or first class (when available), and free preferred seat selection (e.g. pick an exit row seat in order to ensure lots of leg room).